hrobjarturh/MLOps/reports/README.md

 >
 > Answer:

-We did not use Data Version Control (DVC) in our project, mainly because our dataset remained fixed and did not undergo changes throughout the experiments.
-However, in scenarios where data modifications are likely, DVC is very useful.
-For instance, if we were to acquire additional images or explore different preprocessing techniques, DVC could help with managing dataset versions.

-It would be beneficial to be able to checkout different data versions, as part of being able to reproduce experiments.
-Of course, the hyperparameters, including the random seed, used to train a model, are important for reproduceability.
-But the data used as input is also extremely important.
-If we were to test how different preprocessing techniques affect model performance, DVC could help with this.
+We did use Data Version Control (DVC) in our project.
+Having a seperate version control for our data files was beneficial, as they were pushed to our google cloud storage in an efficient manner.
+The idea and practical use of separately handling data versioning did have some drawbacks when we were building the images through Docker.
+For our local development environment it helped us pull our data from our remote storage to do the training and prediction locally.
+Any changes to the data folder that was tracked were pushed to our remote bucket in the cloud.

 ### Question 11